runqi-allen-wang/runqi-allen-wang.github.io/contents/awards.md

-- Mr. Chenchen Guo's  Scholarship of SJTUSMS, 2025.
+- Mr. Guo's  Scholarship of SJTUSMS, 2025.

 - B-level Scholarship of SJTU, 2024.